 Along with oil cleansing for my face, I now exclusively moisturize with natural oils, and here's my big tip: different types of skin will "like" different oils on the list below.
 I have found that for my skin, coconut and olive oils are the most effective, quickly absorbing and pleasant to me.
 (I don't think it's any coincidence that my great-grandmother and grandmother also used olive oil for moisturizing.)
 So if you are new to using natural oils, check out a few different ones — many of these can be found in the kitchen, making sampling easy — and see which ones your skin responds to the best.

-Coconut oil has become a popular natural moisturizer over the last few years, though it has a long history of use for both skin and hair in areas where coconuts grow.
+This has become a popular natural moisturizer over the last few years, though it has a long history of use for both skin and hair in areas where coconuts grow.
 I use it to wash my face every morning (the like-attracts-like principle means that dirt and oils are attracted to the oil when you put it on your skin — and when you rinse it off, the dirty stuff goes down the drain with it, but your skin is left moisturized).
 Look for organic, fair-trade coconut oil that is fairly harvested — I like Doctor Bronner's (the company owns its own coconut plantation, ensuring quality and fairness for workers).
 I also use a smidge of coconut oil on my hair on frizzy-hair days and it's extremely effective without weighing hair down.

-Mango butter is made from the kernel of the mango seed, and its extremely emollient and moisturizing.
+This butter is made from the kernel of the mango seed, and its extremely emollient and moisturizing.
 Because it is hard at room temperature, it is often mixed with other oils (often coconut oil) to make it softer and easier to use.
 It is high in vitamins C, A and E, and is particularly good at treating sunburns.
 It is used as a cooking oil in areas where mangoes are commonly grown (especially southeast Asia).

-Buttermilk baths are an old-fashioned skin remedy that makes sense; buttermilk contains lactic acid (an alpha hydroxy acid), which can slowly-but-surely clear up age spots and lessen minor scars (as from acne) via gentle exfoliation.
+Buttermilk baths are an old-fashioned skin remedy that makes sense.
+Buttermilk contains lactic acid (an alpha hydroxy acid), which can slowly-but-surely clear up age spots and lessen minor scars (as from acne) via gentle exfoliation.
 While buttermilk won't moisturize by itself, it will help any moisturizer you do use to absorb better into skin.
 Try a bath of 2 cups organic buttermilk and a couple tablespoons of honey for a luxurious milk-and-honey experience (obviously not a vegan one, however).

-Olive oil is an ancient remedy that has been used by women (and men) in Mediterranean areas for thousands of years (there's evidence for its use during the time of the ancient Greeks and Egyptians in both food and beauty).
+This is an ancient remedy that has been used by women (and men) in Mediterranean areas for thousands of years (there's evidence for its use during the time of the ancient Greeks and Egyptians in both food and beauty).
 Since it is liquid down to about 37-40 degrees, it stays conveniently usable unless you refrigerate it.
 It mixes well with other oils and works on its own — it's a bit heavier than coconut oil, and takes a bit longer to soak into skin, but makes skin smooth and slightly sheeny.
 My great-grandmother, from Lebanon, soaked her hands in olive oil every evening, and then wore cotton gloves to bed, allowing it to soak in all night, and sometimes I do the same — or use olive oil as an overnight hair mask.
 Cold-pressed, virgin organic olive oils taste great in salads and with bread, and if you spill some, just rub it into your fingers (I always do when I'm cooking — I've noticed it really helps my hands from getting dried out during cleanup).